microsoft/MLOpsTemplate/src/workshop/documents/part_tips.md

 # Pre-Workshop Checklist
 > Note: Review the following criteria to ensure you can complete the workshop.
-These are critical pieces to get right for a successful workshop experience.
+These are critical pieces of access to get right for a successful workshop experience.

 ## Azure
 1. Do you have a Azure account?